 Tackle Your Debt

 Young women are going to college in record numbers.
 Unfortunately, while they are there, credit card companies are preying on them, and they are racking up student loan debt.
 The sooner you make a plan to tackle your debt, the less you will pay.
 If you have had problems with repayments in the past, then you might want to know how to fix your credit yourself.
 Begin by working off how to pay off your debts.
 There are a couple routes you can take.
-You can pay off your highest interest debts first, or you can pay off the smallest debts first.
+There are plenty of companies out there that will refinance student loans.
+As a general rule of thumb, you should pay off your highest interest debts first, or you can pay off the smallest debts first.
 Both have their benefits, but the latter option has the psychological benefit of helping you feel like you are making progress.

 Start Saving for Retirement

 When it comes to saving for retirement, time is your best ally.
 You will be much better off when you begin early.
 The best route you can take is to open up a 401(k).
 These accounts are great because your contribution comes out of your paycheck before taxes and the interest grows tax-free.
+In fact, if you file online taxes, most programs are already equipped with the necessary options for 401(k) and other savings accounts.
 Additionally, many organizations offer matching as part of their benefit plan, so you are essentially getting free money.